-Preliminary Meeting & Design Workshop
+Preliminary Meeting

-Prior to the submittal of preliminary plans to the Mission Bay Preserve Design Review Committee, the Property Owner, architect or designer, and builder are invited to meet informally with the Mission Bay Preserve Design Review Board Staff Representative to review the intent of the Design Guidelines and to clarify any questions related to the review process.
+Prior to the submittal of any plans to the MBPDRC, the Property Owner, architect/designer, and builder will meet with the Committee to review the intent of the Design Guidelines and to clarify any questions related to the review process.
+This can help avoid initial design intentions or concepts that would later be deemed to be out of compliance with the Design Guidelines, and that would therefore incur additional expense to the owner in redoing drawings.
 The Property Owner or Owner's representative should contact the MBPDRC to set up this initial meeting.
+The Property Owner or Owner's representative should also meet with the city building department to learn of city requirements concerning construction of a new home.